 Bengal Natural History Museum, Darjeeling

-If you like to know about the fauna of Darjeeling district and that of the state, don't miss out on the Bengal Natural History Museum.
-It's only a few minutes downhill walk from the Chowrasta Mall.
+If you like to know about the fauna of Darjeeling district and that of Bengal, don't miss out on the Bengal Natural History Museum.
 It started as a modest effort way back in 1903 when the then Governor of Bengal initiated creation of a small museum in the Botanical Gardens of Darjeeling.

 A small building in the Botanical Garden was constructed at a cost of Rupees 14,000 to display only the butterflies and birds of the area.
 However it was too small and not good enough for the students and researchers to study the whole bird and animal life in the region.
-Therefore the present building was constructed in 1915 at a cost of Rupees 55,000 to satisfy such requirement.
+Therefore a new building near Chowrasta was constructed in 1915 at a cost of Rupees 55,000 to satisfy such requirement.

 In 1923, Bengal Natural Museum Society was formed that took charge of the management of the museum.
-It continued until 1976 after which the management was taken over by the Forest Department of Government of West Bengal.
+It continued until 1976 after which the management was taken over by the Forest Department of the state of West Bengal.

 During the initial days of the museum, an amateur ornithologist Charles M Inlis was the Curator of the museum.
 He held the post for 26 years since 1923.
 During his time, he had put in immense effort and built up the museum with active support from many officials including E.O.
 Shebbeare, The Conservator of Forest (Bengal), G.E.
 Shaw, The Superintendent of Cinchona Plantation, and many others.